 La Sagrada Familia began construction in 1882 and unbelievably, it’s not finished yet!
 Five of its towers are now finished and when the sixth is done (which is likely to be in 2026) it will finally be complete.

-Again, book ahead for tickets to go inside La Sagrada Familia via the La Sagrada Familia website.
+Again, book ahead for tickets to go inside La Sagrada Familia (Book tickets for La Sagrada Familia HERE).
 It’s worth booking a guided tour and if you’re particularly interested in seeing the towers, you can book a different ticket which includes those as well.

 Head for Churros Nearby